damien-dupre/dcu-r-tutorials/slides/slide_04_08.md

 remotes::install_github("crsh/papaja")
 ```

-{papaja} is a package providing support and template of Research publications using the APA style (https://crsh.github.io/papaja_man/).
+{papaja} is a package providing support and templates of Research publications using the APA style (https://crsh.github.io/papaja_man/).
 The APA style is not only for references citation styling but also for all the publications' content including linear regression outputs.
-For this purpose, {papaja} has one main function call `apa_print()` which is formatting the output of linear regressions.
+For this purpose, {papaja} has one main function called `apa_print()` which is formatting the output of linear regressions.

 ```
 library(papaja)